dilraj-vyas/invoice-service/README.md

 This service allows users to create, view, and manage invoices.

 # Features
--Create new invoices
+- Create new invoices
--View existing invoices
+- View existing invoices
--Generate PDF versions of invoices
+- Generate PDF versions of invoices

 # Getting Started